CopernicaMarketingSoftware/Documentation/Mailerq/send-email.md

 ## MailerQ as command line utility

-The MailerQ program can be started in two different modes: as a daemon process that runs all the time and that sends out the messages, or as a command line utility that reads a message from standard input and publishes it to the inbox queue.
+The MailerQ program can be started in two different modes: as a daemon process that runs all the time and sends out the messages, or as a command line utility that reads a message from standard input and publishes it to the inbox queue.
 As a command line utility, MailerQ does not attempt to send out the mail
 - it only puts the message in the RabbitMQ message queue.
 You need a seperate